Nashville-Public-Library/bedework-docs/docs/orientation/edit-delete-event.md

     1. Click the title of your event.
     1. If you are editing / deleting an instance, go ahead.
 If you need to edit / delete a recurring event, be sure to select “edit or publish master event”.
 1. If your event is not in the Approval Queue:
-    1. Contact Jenny Ellis or Kyle Cook for help.
+    1. Contact Shared Systems for help.